LiorKogan/V1/README.md

 A relationship-type may hold between different pairs of entity-types (e.g., owns: {(_Person_, _Dragon_), (_Guild_, _Dragon_), (_Null_, _Dragon_)}). _Untyped entities_ can be used to express patterns such as _Any dragon and its owners_, where the owner can be either a person, a guild, or _Null_.

  **A red rectangle** represents an _untyped entity_.
-Graph-entities of different types may be assigned to an untyped pattern-entity.
+Graph-entities of different types may be assigned to an untyped entity.

  An **empty red rectangle** represents an entity with no explicit entity-type constraint.